-Brooklyn Pedestrian Accident Lawyer
+Brooklyn Pedestrian Accident Attorney

 Brooklyn is one of the most walkable boroughs of New York City, especially in neighborhoods like Cobble Hill, Brooklyn Heights, and Boreum Hill.
 Everything most residents need is usually within a five-minute walk, including access to the bus and subway.
 Even when not using their feet as their primary mode of commuter transportation, plenty of Brooklyn residents enjoy a leisurely stroll, or a walk or run as a way to get in some daily exercise.